dsc-umass/project-matching/README.md

 ### Setting up database connection

-TO setup a database connection from the rails application, you need edit the env.yml file.
+To setup a database connection from the rails application, you need edit the env.yml file.

 ```
 DATABASE_USER: 'YOUR USERNAME'